laskaux/laskaux.github.io/_posts/2020-03-30-revolution-republic.md

 #### Insurrection of 10 August 1792

 Robespierre, at his residence in Maurice Duplay's house, exchanges opinions on the ongoing politcal instability with Desmoulins and Danton, who is conspiring an armed insurrection against the royalists.
-Robespierre expresses his objection to dictatorship and faith to the constitution, but conceives its implementation through a new "National Convention." **Éléonore Duplay** (Fabienne Tricottet)—Maurice's eldest daughter—quickly appears and serves tea.
+Robespierre expresses his objection to dictatorship and his faith to the constitution, but conceives its implementation through a new "National Convention." **Éléonore Duplay** (Fabienne Tricottet)—Maurice's eldest daughter—quickly appears and serves tea.

 This meeting is likely to be fictional, but it conveys the views of these revolutionary leaders at this time.
 Moreover, Duplay's house was indeed used as a meeting place for planning the insurrection of 10 August.